qubard/mcidle-python/README.md

 # mcidle-python
-An idling cli for minecraft which works by proxying your connection to a minecraft server remotely allowing you to disconnect at any point but remain connected to the server through mcidle.
+An idling cli for Minecraft that tunnels your connection to a Minecraft server allowing you to disconnect at any point but remain connected to the server through `mcidle`.

 [Watch a demo here!](https://youtu.be/r26vacizGJw)